-Unsupervised collection containers located outside staffed areas (e.g. parking lots) is NOT permitted.
-The return collection station should be or have:
+Unsupervised collection containers located outside staffed areas (e.g. parking lots) is not permitted.
+The consolidation site should be or have:

-- Convenient and provide easy access for both customers and employees

 - Well planned and allow for efficient and safe removal of lamps boxes.
 Additionally, it should be easy to replace full boxes with empty ones

-- Easy for customers to identify as a collection site

 - Secure from theft and tampering

 - Protected from weather

 - On impervious surfaces

 - Well-ventilated

-Lamps MUST be kept dry; the program will not compensate for wet lamps
+Lamps \underline{MUST} be kept dry; the program will not compensate for wet lamps